MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/monitoring-software-installation-guide.md

 # General Information
-This guide intends to provide detailed guidance for onboarding Microsoft Teams Rooms devices to the Microsoft Teams Rooms – Managed Services.
-Microsoft Teams Rooms – Managed Services It’s a cloud-based operations service managed by Microsoft experts and operated 24x7x365.
+This document provides detailed guidance for onboarding Microsoft Teams Rooms devices to the Microsoft Teams Rooms – Managed Services, a cloud-based operations service managed by Microsoft experts and operated 24x7x365.